zentus/hilink-modem/readme.md

 Type: `function`

 A callback function that will be called when a new message is received.
-Async functions are supported.
+Async functions are supported

 #### Modem.apiRequest(endpoint, options)

-Get messages in the Inbox/Outbox
+Make a request to the HiLink API, with tokens provided

 ```javascript
 modem.apiRequest('/sms/sms-count').then(console.log)